 To keep your temporaries in place, avoid eating sticky foods (gum), hard foods, and if possible, chew on the opposite side of your mouth.
 It is important to brush normally, but floss carefully and don’t pull up on the floss which may dislodge the temporary but pull the floss out from the side of the temporary crown.

 It is normal to experience some temperature and pressure sensitivity after each appointment.
 The sensitivity should subside a few weeks after the placement of the final restoration.
 Mild pain medications may also be used as directed by our office.

-If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please call our office at (210) 899-5716.
+If your bite feels uneven, if you have persistent pain, or if you have any other questions or concerns, please contact us online or call our office at (210) 899-5716.